 We chose to shoot Queenie in front of a selection of prints from her first collection, The Sakura Series.
 She is now working on her second, The Forest Series, inspired by the hours she spent in captivity.

 “We tend to measure time by activities we are doing or how hungry we are, but I didn’t have those markers in the forest.
 I was reliant on observing the sunlight and how it shines through the trees.
 The Forest Series is all about that experience.
 It’s a way of releasing my energy into the work.”

 The first time Queenie went for a walk in a forest after her ordeal, her parents accompanied her, but she has been fine going for walks alone since then.
 “For me, going back into a forest to take the pictures was almost like a meditation.
 It’s about controlling your mind.
 It helped release whatever I’m scared of.”

 Having bravely shone a light into the darkness in her mind, she hopes her coming memoir will inspire others to do the same.

 “It’s all about positive energy and positive thinking.”

 So with the darkness dispelled, what does the future hold for Queenie’s art and business?
 “I’m motivated to make everyday objects not only more beautiful but more meaningful.
 I want to be known for creating something that really helps people shape their lives—that’s the ultimate goal.
 Creativity gives me a purpose in life, a sense that I am working towards a bigger goal.
 It helps me move forward.”

 Look out for the Behind The Scenes video, coming soon.

 See also: Diana Zhang On Art And Ambition

-Get our top stories delivered and sign up to our weekly newsletter.
+Get our top tatler_stories delivered and sign up to our weekly newsletter.